thinkinglabs/thinkinglabs.github.io/_posts/2025-03-03-environment-branches-harm-quality.md

 image: /images/environment-branches-harm-quality/environment-branches.jpg
 ---

 Environment feature branches were popularised in the 1990s and 2000s by centralised Version Control Systems like [ClearCase](https://en.wikipedia.org/wiki/IBM_DevOps_Code_ClearCase).
 Since the 2000s, this practice has become increasingly rare because of the awareness of its costs and more importantly its risks.
-Nevertheless, I recently was confronted with an organisation still relying on Environment Branches to promote changes in production resulting in shaggy quality.
+Yet, some organisations still rely on them resulting in shaggy quality outcomes.

 ---